GSBicalho/TrueNgine/README.md

     10    22    26    30
     11    23    27    31
 ```
-We define that our Hypercube has 24 faces and that the face 0 is composed of the edges 0, 1, 2 and 3, the face 1 is composed by the edges 4, 5, 6, 7, etc. Note that, just as the Edges(1D Shape) reference the Vertices(0D Shape), the Faces(2D Shape) reference the Edges(1D Shape).
+We define that our Hypercube has 24 faces and that the face 0 is composed of the edges 0, 1, 2 and 3, face 1 is composed by the edges 4, 5, 6, 7, etc. Note that, just as the Edges (1D Shape) reference the Vertices (0D Shape), the Faces (2D Shape) reference the Edges (1D Shape).

 This goes on for the remainder of the dimensions, so the Spaces we define will reference the list of Faces:
 ```